-Touching the navigation area button which represents the receiver's DS1/J1 layer will display the screen.
+Touching the receiver's DS1/J1 button in the navigation area will display the screen.

 To make the currently selected receiver follow either the transmitter or Port 1 receiver (i.e. copy its settings), touch the drop-down menu in the navigation area and select the relevant value.
 The receiver settings continue to follow the change of either the transmitter or Port 1 receiver.
 The default setting is None.
 Note that the Port 1 receiver cannot follow the Port 2 receiver.